sholt6/ReadUnt_Sim/README.md

     python3 run.py <input file> [OPTS]

 An example can be found in the Example folder.

+## Requirements
+The following modules must be installed:
+    - numpy
+    - matplotlib

 ## Read Until Simulator
 This script is intended to simulate a nanopore sequencing experiment with and without read until applied, to offer an estimate of the benefit in a given circumstance.